Terrene Foundation

 Academy →Read the standards

-CARE, PACT, EATP, CO: from philosophy through governance and protocol to methodology.
+CARE, PACT, EATP, CO, and WEFT: from philosophy through governance, protocol, and methodology to federated interoperability.
 Seven domain applications.

 Standards →Build with the SDK